Asbestos and Textile Mill Workers

-Asbestos and textile mill workers too often went hand-in-hand in the past.
-Textile mills contained asbestos in machinery, and some of the textiles workers made.
-Those workers are now at greater risk of developing mesothelioma, and many have started lawsuits over past exposure.
+Textile mill workers faced high risks of asbestos exposure on the job.
+Textile mills contained asbestos in machinery and often made textiles embedded with asbestos.
+Former textile workers are now at greater risk of developing mesothelioma, and many have filed lawsuits to seek damages.

 If you suffer from mesothelioma, asbestosis, or asbestos-related cancer, you may be eligible for a large amount of compensation.
 Currently, there is over $30 billion in asbestos trust funds set up for those who have been diagnosed with an asbestos-related illness.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.